All Our Fallen Heroes

 Officer David Irwin had completed his "Noon Motors" shift in the Firestone Park District in 1985 and was en route to the South Los Angeles Area

 office for debriefing.
 While riding his departmental motorcycle westbound on Manchester Avenue nearing the intersection of Broadway, Irwin was forced into a

+hard braking sequence that resulted in him losing control of the motorcycle.
 Irwin and the motorcycle slid into the intersection where he was struck by a

 northbound vehicle.
 Irwin sustained extensive injuries and lived out the remaining portion of his life as a paraplegic.
 Irwin died on September 18, 2000.

 At the time of the collision, Irwin was a 14-year veteran of the CHP, all of which were served in the South Los Angeles Area office.

 Officer Sean Nava was hit and killed by a drunk driver while investigating an earlier collision on Interstate 5 near Carlsbad in San Diego County.
 He was taking measurements in the center divider when the suspect vehicle, traveling approximately 75 mph, struck him, causing fatal injuries.
 The suspect was actually using the paved center median to pass another vehicle traveling in the fast lane, when his vehicle struck Officer Nava.
 Officer Nava was 33 years old and an 11-year veteran of the CHP.
 The driver fled the scene but was apprehended a short time later by Carlsbad Police Department.
 He was convicted of second degree murder and sentenced to 15 years to life in prison.